Top Famous Female Pirates You Need to Know About (Shocking True Stories)

 February 12, 2026

-When we think of pirates, we often picture rough sea captains with swords and eye patches.
-But history tells a different and more exciting story.
-Some of the most daring sailors on the high seas were actually women.
-These famous female pirates broke social rules, led crews, and built powerful reputations during the Golden Age of Piracy.
+When we think of pirates, we usually imagine rugged men with swords, ships, and eye patches.
+But history reveals a far more fascinating truth—some of the most daring and successful pirates were actually women.
+These famous female pirates defied expectations, challenged social norms, and ruled the seas with courage and intelligence.

 Famous female pirates were women who actively participated in piracy, commanded ships, or fought alongside pirate crews, mainly between the 16th and 18th centuries.